Turning radius of a car

-In experimental determination of turning circle radius or diameter, a vehicle must take a turn either in the left or right direction in full or lock condition i.e. extreme position of steering wheel.
-Suppose that such a vehicle is taking a turn towards right hand side.
+In an experimental determination of turning circle radius or diameter, a vehicle must take a turn either in the left or right direction in full or lock condition i.e. an extreme position of steering wheel.
+Suppose that such a vehicle is taking a turn towards the right hand side.
 In such a situation, wheels on the left side will be the outer wheels.
 Hence, the radius of the circle traced by these wheels will give the turning radius of the vehicle.
 Alternatively, it is also possible to calculate turning radius based on the wheelbase and other suspension geometry parameters.

 Thus, the larger the value of turning radius, bigger is the space you need for a vehicle to take a turn.
 Generally, vehicles equipped with electric power steering have smaller turning radius compared to that of ordinary vehicles.